Lydia-K-dir/lydia_kwao.github.io/README.md

 - Focus on converting high and medium engagement free users—they’re active but not yet paying.

-- Allow users to seamlessly switch between devices without losing their place to encourage longer watching ours.
+- Allow users to seamlessly switch between devices without losing their place to encourage longer watching hours.

 - Tailor content recommendations and push notifications based on device usage habits.For example, mobile users might prefer bite-sized or short-form content.